jsc329/ammonitorwiki/Chapter-03-The-People-Table.md

-For this chapter, we will use `dbCreateSample()` to create a database called “Chap3.sqlite”, which will be stored in a folder (directory) called “database” within the **AMMonitor** main directory, which should be your working directory in R. Recall that `dbCreateSample()` generates all tables of an **AMMonitor** database, and then pre-populates sample data into tables specified by the user.
+For this chapter, we will use `dbCreateSample()` to create a database called “Chap3.sqlite”, which will be stored in a folder (directory) called **database** within the **AMMonitor** main directory, which should be your working directory in R. Recall that `dbCreateSample()` generates all tables of an **AMMonitor** database, and then pre-populates sample data into tables specified by the user.
 For demonstration purposes in this chapter, we will only pre-populate the **people** table.

-    > # Create a sample database for this chapter
+    # Create a sample database for this chapter
-    > dbCreateSample(db.name = "Chap3.sqlite",
+    dbCreateSample(db.name = "Chap3.sqlite",
-    +                file.path = paste0(getwd(),"/database"),
+                   file.path = paste0(getwd(),"/database"),
-    +                tables =  "people")
+                   tables =  "people")

-    An AMMonitor database has been created with the name Chap3.sqlite which consists of the following tables:
+    ## An AMMonitor database has been created with the name Chap3.sqlite which consists of the following tables:

-    accounts, annotations, assessments, classifications, deployment, equipment, library, listItems, lists, locations, logs, objectives, people, photos, priorities, prioritization, recordings, schedule, scores, scriptArgs, scripts, soundscape, spatials, species, sqlite_sequence, templates, temporals
+    ## accounts, annotations, assessments, classifications, deployment, equipment, library, listItems, lists, locations, logs, objectives, people, photos, priorities, prioritization, recordings, schedule, scores, scriptArgs, scripts, soundscape, spatials, species, sqlite_sequence, templates, temporals

+    ##
-    Sample data have been generated for the following tables: people
+    ## Sample data have been generated for the following tables:
+    ## people

 Next, we connect to the database with RSQLite’s `dbConnect()` function, where we must identify the SQLite driver in the ‘drv’ argument:

-    > # Establish the database file path as db.path
+    # Establish the database file path as db.path
-    > db.path <- paste0(getwd(), '/database/Chap3.sqlite')
+    db.path <- paste0(getwd(), '/database/Chap3.sqlite')

-    >
-    > # Connect to the database
+    # Connect to the database
-    > conx <- RSQLite::dbConnect(drv = dbDriver('SQLite'), dbname = db.path)
+    conx <- RSQLite::dbConnect(drv = dbDriver('SQLite'), dbname = db.path)

 Finally, we send a SQL statement that will enforce foreign key
 constraints:

-    > # Turn the SQLite foreign constraints on
+    # Turn the SQLite foreign constraints on
-    > RSQLite::dbExecute(conn = conx, statement =
-    +               "PRAGMA foreign_keys = ON;"
+    RSQLite::dbExecute(conn = conx, statement = "PRAGMA foreign_keys = ON;")
-    +           )

-    [1] 0
+    ## [1] 0

 The `dbTables()` function provides the table schema for any table in the database, such as primary keys, column names, the type of information